Pythonyte/lc/README.md

 This repository is a collection of algorithms, data structures and coding challenges which I've solved over a period of time.
 The algorithms/solutions are implemented considering efficient Time and Space Complexity approaches.
 All the solutions are 100% correct and tested against various test cases, unless marked as TODO/InProgress.

-This section contains implementation of different Data Structures in Java.
+This section contains implementation of different Data Structures in Python.

 | Data Structure   | Implementation |
 |------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|